ammario/weakmap/README.md

 Cache eviction occurs automatically when the GC runs.
 The number of removed entries is proportional to the program's memory pressure.
-Memory pressure is defined as the ratio of `/memory/classes/heap/objects:bytes` to `/memory/classes/total:bytes`.
+Memory pressure is defined as the ratio of [`runtime/metrics`](https://pkg.go.dev/runtime/metrics) `/memory/classes/heap/objects:bytes` to `/memory/classes/total:bytes`.

 ## Testing
-You can run ./example/gctest to see how the map behaves under different memory conditions.
+You may run ./example/gctest to see how the map behaves under different memory conditions.

 For example: